suhyeok-jang/FT-CADIS/README.md

 #ImageNet (Multi-GPU)
 bash train_imagenet.sh --ngpus [NUM of GPUS] --noise 1.00 --blr 4e-4 --batch 16 --accum_iter 4 --lbd 2.0
 ```
+- The default base learning rate `blr` and coefficient for masked adversarial loss `lbd` are provided in [our paper](https://openreview.net/pdf?id=99GovbuMcP).
+- Here the efffective batch size is 128:
+    - It is calucated as ngpus x `batch` per gpu x `accum_iter` // `num_noises`
+    - Increase `accum_iter` to maintain the effective batch size if VRAM or the number of GPUs is limited.

 ## Certification